rcmdnk/ec2/README.md

 Select your instance for the template.

-To launch new instance, do:
+To launch a new instance, do:

     $ ec2 -T ~/.config/ec2/my_template.json launch

-This will launch new instance with same environments of the selected instance.
+This will launch a new instance with the same environments as the selected instance.

 If you want to change the instance type, give `-t <instance_type>` option:

     $ ec2 -t r3.large -T ~/.config/ec2/my_template.json launch

 If you give `-t select`, you can choose the instance type from the list.